ColeSkene/Arbela-WorkerCheckIn-PowerApp/README.md

 			§ Submit Button
 			§ Cancel Button
-		○ Enter "Test" as an Employee Id and click "Submit" ○ Note that while not in Manual Entry Mode the system awaits Keyboard input (from an RFID scanner or otherwise) and will continue automatically when input is detected
+		○ Enter "Test" as an Employee Id and click "Submit" ○ Note that while not in Manual Entry Mode the system awaits Keyboard input (from an RFID scanner or otherwise) and will continue automatically when input is detected, and will accept any value.
+This can be modified to employ specific validation logic before allowing the user to proceed to the next screen.
 	• Language Screen
 		○ Note that the Select Language screen shows each Language Profile imported previously and identifies each by the record's "Display Name" attribute
 		○ Select "English" to continue